European leaders discuss migration and Ukraine at a UK summit as concern grows about direction of US

 Starmer will hold a dinner for Macron on Thursday evening, where the two men will discuss what more can be done to stop thousands of migrants each year making hazardous journeys across the English Channel from France.

+At the end of the daylong summit, Starmer said there had been broad agreement on “gripping the migration crisis,” but acknowledged it would take time.

+"Two weeks ago today we were still knocking on doors asking people to vote for us.
+We can’t turn it around that quickly," he told a news conference.

 When Britain agreed earlier this year to hold the one-day summit, Conservative leader Rishi Sunak was prime minister.
-His defeat in a July 4 election meant that it was Starmer who welcomed leaders to Blenheim Palace — a key getting-to-know-you moment for the new leader.
+His defeat in a July 4 election meant that it was Starmer who welcomed leaders to Blenheim Palace — a key getting-to-know-you moment for him.

-Delegates were being treated to full British hospitality — including strawberries with cream and a reception hosted by King Charles III — and to mingle informally in a “leaders' lounge” and the palace's ornate gardens.
+Delegates were treated to full British hospitality — including strawberries with cream and a reception hosted by King Charles III — and mingled informally in a “leaders' lounge” and the palace's ornate gardens.

 Many thoughts strayed to the U.S., where the weekend assassination attempt on Trump, the Republican presidential nominee, underscored how febrile and polarized politics has become before the Nov.
 5 election.